farhansyahbanna/chatbot-api/README.md

 ### 1\.
 Send a Question

-[cite\_start]Receives a question, forwards it to an external chatbot API, and stores both the question and the answer. [cite: 19, 21, 23]
+Receives a question, forwards it to an external chatbot API, and stores both the question and the answer.

   * **Method**: `POST`
   * **Endpoint**: `/questions`